Category Archives: Belgian Royals

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.

-Wedding of King Albert II of Belgium and Donna Paola Ruffo di Calabria
+Wedding of Albert II, King of the Belgians and Paola Ruffo di Calabria

 by Scott Mehl © Unofficial Royalty 2017

-On July 2, 1959, King Albert II of Belgium, then the Prince of Liège, married Paola Ruffo di Calabria in Brussels, Belgium.
+On July 2, 1959, Albert II, King of the Belgians, then the Prince of Liège, married Paola Ruffo di Calabria in Brussels, Belgium.
 The civil ceremony was held at the Town Hall, followed by the religious ceremony at the Cathedral of Saint Michael and Saint Gudula.

 Albert’s Early Life

 Prince Albert Félix Humbert Théodore Christian Eugène Marie was born on June 6, 1934, at Stuyvenberg Castle, the youngest of three children of King Leopold III and Princess Astrid of Sweden.
 He was given the title Prince of Liège at birth.
-His youth was spent during World War II when the family – his father, stepmother, older siblings and three younger step-siblings – were held under house arrest at the Castle of Laeken, where Albert and his siblings were educated privately.
+During World War II, Albert, his father, stepmother, older siblings, and three younger step-siblings were held under house arrest at the Castle of Laeken, where Albert and his siblings were educated privately.
 After the Allied landings in 1944, the family was moved to Germany, and then to Austria, before being freed by American forces in May 1945.
-Due to the uncertain political situation in Belgium – owed primarily to King Leopold’s actions during the war – the family settled in Switzerland where Albert continued his education in Geneva.
+Due to the uncertain political situation in Belgium, primarily King Leopold III’s actions during the war, the family settled in Switzerland where Albert continued his education in Geneva.
 Finally, in July 1950, the family returned to Belgium.
-Within a year of their return, King Leopold abdicated in favor of Albert’s older brother, Baudouin.
+Within a year of their return, King Leopold III abdicated in favor of Albert’s older brother Baudouin.
 Albert became the heir presumptive to the throne, as Baudouin was not married.

 For more information about Albert see: